rangaomkaram/Javascript-MyLearning-Core-OOP-InterviewPreparation/Classes_and_Object_Oriented/newKeyword.md

 - The `new` keyword implicitly returns the created object (`john` in this case) unless the constructor returns a different object explicitly.

 It's important to note that using `new` with a function is a way to create instances of objects based on that function as a constructor.
 If the function isn't intended to be a constructor, using `new` might lead to unexpected behavior or errors.

+/*

+A new object is created: The new keyword initiates the creation of a new JavaScript Object.

+A prototype is linked: The newly created object gets linked to the prototype property of constructor function.
+This means that it has access to properties  and methods defined on the constructor's prototype.

+The constructor is called: The constructor function is called with the specified arguments and this is bound to newly created object.
+If no explicit return value is specified from the constructor, JavaScript assumes this, the newly created object, to be the intended return value.

+The new object is returned: After the constructor function has called, if it doesn't return non-primitive value(object, Array, function etc..), the newly created object is returned.

+*/